PDA100986/PDA100986/README.md

 - 👋 Hi, I’m @PDA100986
-- 👀 I’m interested in ...Web Development
+- 👀 I’m interested in ...
+Data Analytics
-- 🌱 I’m currently learning ...HTML/CSS/JS
+- 🌱 I’m currently learning R
-- 💞️ I’m looking to collaborate on ...Web/APP Projects
+- 💞️ I’m looking to collaborate on ...
+Projects
 - 📫 How to reach me ...

 <!---